-Psychologist and mind-body expert introduces drama addiction as a true disorder for the first time, providing strategies to identify and recover, for yourself or a loved one.
+A psychologist and mind-body expert introduces drama addiction as a true disorder for the first time and provides strategies to identify and recover, for yourself or a loved one.

 With clear-eyed empathy, Dr. Lyons leads readers through an "unwinding" process that allows them to break free of the drama cycle, be vulnerable, and find joy in the subtle and meaningful moments of everyday life.